 4. Enroll for the Courses your need through PAHA.

-Remember you can take up to 50% of the 270 clock hours through on-line learning, which is 23 of our 6-hour courses.
+You can take up to 50% of the 50-300 clock hours via on-line learning, or 25 of our 6-hour courses.

-Be sure to enroll in the courses within the category Courses required by HI Dept of Health Alcohol and Drug Abuse Division.
 Final determination of hours required will be made by ADAD.
 Other states’ addiction boards have their own requirements.

 If you are ready to begin enrollment click here.